arovka 1 | Award

 After a successful first year, in which Zuzana Holá was awarded the historically first Czech Sustainability Leader Award, we continue to search for exceptional individuals who connect sustainability with business goals and inspire others with their responsible approach.

-The winner will then be determined by public voting in April and May, with the results announced at the Future-Proof Leadership 2025 conference.
+The winner gets determined by public voting, with the results announced at the Future-Proof Leadership 2025 conference.

 Get involved and help us award leaders who are actively contributing to a more sustainable future!